 Elise asked me to start thinking of fun and interesting granola recipes to share with you, and my brain went into overdrive.
 Granola is something I make often and the combinations are virtually endless.

-I think it’s pretty fitting that we decided on Banana Bread Granola, considering Elise’s banana bread was one of the first recipes I ever made from this site.
-So, in a nod to the most popular thing on Simply Recipes and to one of my favorite treats, please enjoy this brown butter banana bread granola.
+I think it’s pretty fitting that we decided on Banana Nut Granola, considering Elise's banana bread was one of the first recipes I ever made from this site.
+So, in a nod to the most popular thing on Simply Recipes and to one of my favorite treats, please enjoy this brown butter banana nut granola.

 I call for raw walnuts because they toast in the oven along with the granola, and nuts that have already been toasted can burn.
 If you can’t find raw walnuts, you can sub raw almonds or pecans, or simply add toasted walnuts in the last 10 minutes of cooking.